Thebest100738/realtimeBFS/README.md

 # realtimeBFS
-A application to actually feel the BFS in a adjustable grid environtment.
+A application to actually feel the BFS in a adjustable grid environment.